 However, there are a few caveats:

 It’s still uncertain what the final legislation will contain and whether it will be passed and signed into law this year.
 We can help you make the best decision based on tax law change developments and your specific situation.
-I can be reached at meagan@BerdonLLP.com or contact to your Berdon advisor.
+You can reach me at firstname.lastname@example.org or contact your Berdon advisor.